Nadavbm/Go/cheatsheet.md

 ### data types:

-in go, everything is a TYPE!
+in go, everything is a TYPE

 primitive data type \ built-in types